 Rely on Subheads for More Details

-Sometimes you’ll find that a single headline just can’t cover enough of what you want to summarize.
+Sometimes you’ll find that a single heading just can’t cover enough of what you want to summarize.
 Maybe you’ve created a longer length article, or have an article that covers multiple subjects.
 That’s where the subhead can come to the rescue!

-The subhead is short for the subordinate headline, and it comes after the main headline in a smaller font or less bold typeface.
+The subhead is short for the subordinate heading, and it comes after the main headline in a smaller font or less bold typeface.
 It gives you an opportunity to offer critical information about your article and further information for the reader to scan.
 While the main headline grabs the reader’s attention with the broad idea, the subhead or subheads can add more details to the entire picture.

-By testing trends out for yourself, working in the active voice, relying on SEO and considering subheads, you can craft a winning strategy each and every time.
+By testing trends out for yourself, working in the active voice, relying on SEO and considering subheads, you can craft a winning headline strategy each and every time.